Project Euler Problem 53

 us nonsense answers when the factorials get big enough to cause integer

 overflow.
-Of course, we can avoid overflow by using Integer
+Of course, we can avoid overflow by using Integer rather than

-, but we'd be better off avoiding this definition altogether.
+Int, but we'd be better off avoiding this definition altogether.

 choose :: Int -> Int -> Int